minzarddillah/minzarddillah/README.md

 When my nose isn't pressed up against a screen, you can find me cycling, eating pastries, or planning future trips to the ever-growing number of places I want to travel to someday.

 I also like meeting new people over a cup of coffee.
-Feel free to reach out me at LinkedIn.
+Feel free to reach out me at [LinkedIn](https://www.linkedin.com/in/minzarddillah/).

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.